martin-tornqvist/ia/README.md

 If you want, you can copy the “target” folder somewhere and rename it

-## OSX
+## OS X

-Some people have successfully built IA on OSX by using the Linux Makefile as it is.
-Although building on OSX is not “officially supported”, the goal is to keep the project as portable as possible.
-It should require little extra effort (or no extra effort at all) to build IA on OSX.
-So go ahead and try ;)
-Please tell of your problems or success at the IA webpage, or email me (Martin) - see contact.txt in the game folder (or assets/contact.txt in the IA repository).
+The instructions below are written and tested for OS X 10.11.5 and Xcode 7.3.1.

 ### Building on OS X
-This works on 10.11.1, ymmv.

-Install Xcode command line tools.
+Install Xcode/Xcode command line tools.

-Install [SDL2.framework](http://www.libsdl.org/download-2.0.php), [SDL2\_image.framework](http://www.libsdl.org/projects/SDL_image/), [SDL2\_mixer.framework](http://www.libsdl.org/projects/SDL_mixer/) in /Library/Frameworks.
+Copy [SDL2.framework](http://www.libsdl.org/download-2.0.php), [SDL2\_image.framework](http://www.libsdl.org/projects/SDL_image/), and [SDL2\_mixer.framework](http://www.libsdl.org/projects/SDL_mixer/) to /Library/Frameworks (all users) or /Users/Username/Library/Frameworks (this user only).

-Use Makefile\_osx to build:
+Release build:

-    $ make -f Makefile_osx install
+    $ make osx

-or, for a "release" build:
+Debug build:

-    $ make -f Makefile_osx RELEASE=1 install
+    $ make osx-debug

 Run:

     $ cd ./target
     $ ./ia

+If you want, you can copy the "target" folder somewhere and rename it.